Virac, Catanduanes: Moro raids

-Catanduanes was not spared from the adventurous and plunderous raids of the Moros from Mindanao.
-But knowing the strength of the coastal batteries of the Virac harbor, the vintas divided into groups and landed at various places or points farther from the range of the coastal batteries.
+Moros from Mindanao conducted raids on Catanduanes.
+Knowing the strength of the coastal batteries of the Virac harbor, the vintas divided into groups and landed at various places or points farther from the range of the coastal batteries.
 Some landed at Cadaculaan and others way out to points east and west of Virac.

 Don Matias Soliman, a famous Moro fighter, engaged in battle and killed a Moro Datu named Mohammed Abu after a bloody encounter in sitio Hopog of Barrio Santo Domingo, Virac.
 He was aided by the swift-handed and hoarse voiced Don Alipio Alejandro alias Paas.

 The non-Christian invaders were superior in arms and number until Don Alipio, with an exotic force, turned the tide.
 The Moros could not move further, hence, they retreated in defeat.

 On the eastern end of Virac, the Moros succeeded in gaining a beach-head in Catanduanes and from there, attacked the town from the east.
 The Cabeza de Barangay of Francia, Don Pedro Tolentino alias Pantino, lost no time in giving their all against the enemy.
 This was the first time the people of Virac totally and successfully resisted an organized invasion.